Kimbohlovette/Trivia/README.md

 # Trivia

 Trivia web application is a trivia game running on the web.
-Students and/or competitors are asked questions about interesting but unimportant subjects.
+Students are asked questions about interesting but unimportant subjects.
 Students can take questions from a certain category or from all category play the trivia game.

 Remote Server URL: https://trivia-api-zck0.onrender.com